What happens when the complaint is received?

 1) Summary Jurisdiction

 If the student has not had a previous finding of misconduct then the complaint will be heard by the Chairperson of the Student Discipline Committee at a summary jurisdiction hearing.
 This process generally takes about two weeks for a final decision to be sent to the complainant.
+An Academic Delegate in a Division may have the ability to hear Summary Jurisdiction in their Division.
+There are certain conditions where a complaint may be heard by an Academic Delegate.

 2) Student Discipline Committee